jpegleg/k3s-dragon-eggs/README.md

 and have host-level network rules declared once on the control plane, applying to every labelled node in the cluster.

-This is the second rule in the template, that denies all traffic not related to the kube-system or dragon namespaces.
+This is the second rule in the template denies all traffic.

 ```
 apiVersion: projectcalico.org/v3